The modern world is a hectic place.

 It makes us look at everything as a cost versus benefit situation.

-You might ask yourself “why should I find the time to learn a new language?”
+You might ask yourself, “what language should I learn?” and more importantly, “why should I find the time to learn a new language?”

 Everyone knows it’s hard work to learn a new language.